sonosergi/SSHPenetrationKit/README.md

 ```python
 tunnel.start()
 ```
-3. Modify the 'client.connect(...)' line to establish the SSH connection through the tunnel:
+3. Modify the `client.connect(...)` line to establish the SSH connection through the tunnel:
 ```pyhton
 client.connect(
     hostname='localhost',  # Connect to localhost through the SSH tunnel